ZivaVatra/flac2all/README.md

 If all goes as planned, you should see the following printed on the master programs stdout:
 ```
 mnemosyne:~$ flac2all vorbis -m --vorbis-options="quality=9"  -o /storage/muzika/Lossy/FromFlac/ /storage/muzika/Lossless/
-Waiting 15 seconds for worker(s) to connect.
+Waiting for worker(s) to connect.
 We need at least one worker to continue
 Got 1 worker(s)
 Got 2 worker(s)
 Got 3 worker(s)